Prime orbit theorems for expanding Thurston maps: Latt\`es maps and split Ruelle operators: Introduction

 \begin{rem} The integer $N_f$ can be chosen as the minimum of $N(f,\wt{\CC})$ from Lemma~\ref{lmCexistsL} over all Jordan curves $\wt{\CC}$ with $\post f \subseteq \wt{\CC} \subseteq S^2$, in which case $N_f = 1$ if there exists a Jordan curve $\CC\subseteq S^2$ satisfying $f(\CC)\subseteq \CC$, $\post f\subseteq \CC$, and no $1$-tile in $\X^1(f,\CC)$ joins opposite sides of $\CC$ (see Definition~\ref{defJoinOppositeSides}).
 The same number $N_f$ is used in other results in this paper.
 We also remark that many properties of expanding Thurston maps $f$ can be established for $f$ after being verified first for $f^n$ for all $n\geq N_f$.
 However, some of the finer properties established for iterates of $f$ still remain open for the map $f$ itself; see for example, \cite{Me13, Me12}. \end{rem}

-Note that due to the lack of algebraic structure of expanding Thurston maps, even the fact that there are only countably many periodic points is not apparent from the definition (c.f.\ \cite{Li16}).
-Without any algebraic, differential, or conformal structures, the main tools we rely on are from the interplay between the metric properties of various natural metrics and the combinatorial information on the iterated preimages of certain Jordan curves $\CC$ on $S^2$ (c.f.\ Subsection~\ref{subsctThurstonMap}).
+Note that due to the lack of algebraic structure of expanding Thurston maps, even the fact that there are only countably many periodic points is not apparent from the definition (see \cite{Li16}).
+Without any algebraic, differential, or conformal structures, the main tools we rely on are from the interplay between the metric properties of various natural metrics and the combinatorial information on the iterated preimages of certain Jordan curves $\CC$ on $S^2$ (see Subsection~\ref{subsctThurstonMap}).

 By well-known arguments of M.~Pollicott and R.~Sharp inspired from number theory \cite{PS98}, the counting result in Theorem~\ref{thmPrimeOrbitTheorem} follows from some quantitative information on the holomorphic extension of certain dynamical zeta function $\zeta_{F,\,\minus \Phi}$ defined as formal infinite products over periodic orbits.
 We briefly recall dynamical zeta functions and define the dynamical Dirichlet series in our context below.
 See Subsection~\ref{subsctDynZetaFn} for a more detailed discussion.